GreenleafLab/ArchR/README.md

 [![Lifecycle: maturing](https://img.shields.io/badge/lifecycle-maturing-blue.svg)](https://www.tidyverse.org/lifecycle/#maturing)

+### ArchR is currently in Beta and will be in active development through the peer review process.

 ArchR is a full-featured R package for processing and analyzing single-cell ATAC-seq data.
 ArchR provides the most extensive suite of scATAC-seq analysis tools of any software available.
 Additionally, ArchR excels in both speed and resource usage, making it possible to analyze 1 million cells in 8 hours on a MacBook Pro laptop.

 ### All documentation is available at www.ArchRProject.com.